Positive and Negative Consequences of Continued Drug Use

 In some cases, people may feel like drugs or alcohol gives them the energy they need to get through the day, complete a task, or just feel normal.
 Often times the extreme lack of energy they feel is actually due to a mood disorder such as depression, withdrawal, a nutritional deficiency, or a general lack of self-care, but self-defeating habits and beliefs keep them from acknowledging and appropriately reacting to these issues.

 Of course, it’s also equally important to explore the negative consequences of continued drug use during drug and alcohol rehab.
+So, what are the negatives of drugs?

 - Physical health – Some of the most obvious negative consequences of drug and alcohol use involve the physical damage that is done to the body.
 Continued substance abuse can cause organ damage, cancer, fertility issues, hormone imbalances, gastrointestinal diseases, and bloodborne illnesses such as HIV/AIDS, in addition to several other health issues.
 Many of these medical problems come with long-lasting consequences and may even be deadly.